-- According to research, it takes an average of 8 contacts to get an initial meeting (or other conversion) with a new prospect.
+- According to research, it takes an average of 8 contacts to get an initial meeting (or another conversion) with a new prospect.
 Which is much more than most people think!
-As I say to my clients, at the point you think you’re being annoying, you’re finally just piercing the surface of the attention zone.
+As I say to my clients, at the point you think you’re being annoying, you’re finally just piercing the surface of the attendance zone.

 - The job search is also about timing.
 Recruiting is fast-paced and high-volume.
 Often it’s a numbers game, and the more contacts you make, the more likely you are to time it right.

 - Nine in 10 buying decisions are made based on peer recommendations.
-Which goes back to the focus on LinkedIn and referral networking.
+This goes back to the focus on LinkedIn and referral networking.
 LinkedIn makes it so easy to connect with your brand and work experience.
-In fact, it’s the number one tool for building visibility with decision makers both in your own workplace and the outside companies you’re targeting.
+In fact, it’s the number one tool for building visibility with decision-makers both in your own workplace and the outside companies you’re targeting.

 If you’re ready to gain more recognition and visibility for the value you bring, it’s time to readjust your mindset.
-In social terms, it pushy is a usually a turn-off.
+In social terms, it is pushy and usually a turn-off.
 It’s true.
 But business is different.
-Hiring managers want to know you really want the job, that you’re proactive and not afraid to take the initiative.
+Hiring managers want to know you really want the job, and that you’re proactive and not afraid to take the initiative.